KushalRoyChowdhury/ChatBuddy/README.md

 ## 🚀 Getting Started

 To use ChatBuddy locally, you'll need to set up both the frontend and the backend.
-For self-hosting with cloud sync capabilities (Google Drive API), a Google Cloud project with OAuth2 Consent Setup is required.
+For self-hosting, a Google Cloud project with OAuth2 Consent Setup is required.

 ### Prerequisites